+ssd(7D)

+Host adapter driver was unable to accept a command.

+unable to read label

+Failure to read disk label.

+unit does not respond to selection

+Drive went offline; probably powered down.

+NAME | st - driver for SCSI tape devices

+st@target,lun:[l,m,h,c,u][b][n]

-NAME st - driver for SCSI tape devices SYNOPSIS st@target , lun : [l , m , h , c , u][b][n] DESCRIPTION The st device driver is an interface to various SCSI tape devices.
-Supported tape devices include $1/4$ " Tandberg 2.5 Gigabyte QIC tape drive, $1/4$ " Archive Viper QIC-150 streaming tape drive, $1/4$ " Emulex MT-02 tape controller, HP-88780 $1/2$ " tape drive, Exabyte EXB-8200/8500/8505/8505XL 8mm cartridge tape, and the Archive Python 4 mm DAT tape subsystem. st provides a standard interface to these various devices; see mtio(7I) for details.
+The st device driver is an interface to various SCSI tape devices.
+Supported tape devices include 1/4" Tandberg 2.5 Gigabyte QIC tape drive, 1/4" Archive Viper QIC-150 streaming tape drive, 1/4" Emulex MT-02 tape controller, HP-88780 1/2" tape drive, Exabyte EXB-8200/8500/8505/8505XL 8mm cartridge tape, and the Archive Python 4 mm DAT tape subsystem. st provides a standard interface to these various devices; see mtio(7I) for details.

 The driver can be opened with either rewind on close or no rewind on close options.
-It can also be opened with the O_NDELAY (see open(2)) option when there is no tape inserted in the drive.
+It can also be opened with the O NDELAY (see open(2)) option when there is no tape inserted in the drive.
 A maximum of four tape formats per device are supported (see FILES below).
 The tape format is specified using the device name.
-Often tape format is also referred to as tape density.
-The driver now reserves the tape drive upon open and releases it at close for use in multi-initiator environments.
-Refer to the MTIOCRESERVE and MTIOCRELEASE ioctls in $mtio(7I)$ for information about how to allow a tape drive to remain reserved upon close.
+(Tape format is also referred to as tape density).

+The driver reserves the tape drive upon open and releases it at close for use in multi-initiator environments.
+Refer to the MTIOCRESERVE and MTIOCRELEASE ioctls in mtio(7I) for information about how to allow a tape drive to remain reserved upon close.
 See the flag options below for information about disabling this feature.

-If the tape drive is opened in O_NDELAY mode, no reservation will occur during the open, as per the POSIX standard (see standards(5)).
+If the tape drive is opened in O NDELAY mode, no reservation will occur during the open, as per the POSIX standard (see standards(5)).
 However, before the first tape operation or I/O occurs, a reservation will occur to provide reserve/release functionality.

-Persistent Errors and Asynchronous Tape Operation The st driver now supports persistent errors (see mtio(7I)) and asynchronous tape operations (see mtio(7I), aioread(3AIO), and aiowrite(3AIO)).
-Read Operation If the driver is opened for reading in a different format than the tape is written in, the driver overrides the user-selected format.
-For example, if a $1/4$ " cartridge tape is written in QIC-24 format and opened for reading in QIC-150, the driver will detect a read failure on the first read and automatically switch to QIC-24 to read the data.
+Persistent Errors and Asynchronous Tape Operation Read Operation

+The st driver now supports persistent errors (see mtio(7I) and asynchronous tape operations (see mtio(7I), aioread(3AIO), and aiowrite(3AIO)).

+If the driver is opened for reading in a different format than the tape is written in, the driver overrides the user-selected format.
+For example, if a 1/4" cartridge tape is written in QIC-24 format and opened for reading in QIC-150, the driver will detect a read failure on the first read and automatically switch to QIC-24 to read the data.

 Note that if the low density format is used, no indication is given that the driver has overridden the user-selected format.
 Other formats issue a warning message to inform the user of an overridden format selection.
-Some devices automatically perform this function and do not require driver support $(1/2)^{2}$ reel tape drive, for example).
-Write Operation Writing from the beginning of tape is performed in the user-specified format.
+Some devices automatically perform this function and do not require driver support (1/2" reel tape drive, for example).

+Writing from the beginning of tape is performed in the user-specified format.
 The original tape format is used for appending onto previously written tapes.

+Tape Configuration

 The st tape driver has a built-in configuration table for all Sun supported tape drives.
-In order to support the addition of third party tape devices or to override a built-in configuration, device information can be supplied in st.conf as global properties that apply to each node, or as properties that are applicable to one node only.
-The st driver looks for the property called "tape-config-list".
+To support the addition of third party tape devices or to override a built-in configuration, device information can be supplied in st.conf as global properties that apply to each node, or as properties that are applicable to one node only.
+The st driver looks for the property called "tape-config-list."
 The value of this property is a list of triplets, where each triplet consists of three strings.